- Rubber Soul

 # # #

-Excited, Brett turns to Dr. VanDerbeek seated directly behind Navigator Steven Hancock, a good friend of Brett’s and only two years older than himself.
+Excited, Brett turns to Dr. VanDerbeek seated directly behind Navigator Steven Hancock, an acquaintance of Brett’s and only two years older than himself.

 “No, I suppose not,” VanDerbeek replies meekly.

-Director Hicks, Major Alvindorf, Dr. Fred VanDerbeek, Brett and others are seated in the front row of the Rocket Test Dome, along with the rocket design team headed up by Dr. Desiderato.
+Director Hicks, Major Alvindorf, and others are seated in the front row of the Rocket Test Dome, along with the rocket design team headed up by Dr. Desiderato.

 “This is it,” she says.
 “We’re finally going to see all our work coming to fruition.”